mohamed-ma/mohamed-ma/README.md

 <h1 align="center">Hi 👋, I'm Mo</h1>

-- 🔭 I’m currently working on **a mobile app that is due 9th January**

 - 🌱 I’m currently learning **ML/AI as well as Cordova and Framework7**

-- ⚡ Fun fact **I love Slow Blues and listen to Lo-Fi quite regularly**

 <h3 align="left">Languages and Tools:</h3>